-Security & Vulnerability Disclosure
+Security & vulnerability disclosure

 Security and privacy are at the core of what we sell.
 If you believe you've found a vulnerability in Verif-AI, we want to hear from you — and we promise not to take legal action against anyone acting in good faith under this policy.